TSMC

 The Real Story

-TSMC delivered a Q1 2026 print that confirmed it as the single chokepoint of the entire AI infrastructure cycle.
-Revenue of $35.90 billion (+40.6% YoY in USD) beat consensus of $35.5 billion, net income surged 58.3% YoY to NT$572.48 billion, and diluted EPS of NT$22.08 topped estimates of NT$20.88.
-The advanced-node mix is the real story: 7nm and below now constitutes 74% of total wafer revenue, with 3nm contributing 25%, 5nm at 36%, and the High Performance Computing platform reaching 61% of revenue (up from 55% in Q4 2025 and 51% a year earlier).
+TSMC enters mid-2026 as the single chokepoint of the entire AI infrastructure cycle.
+The most recently reported quarter, Q1 2026, delivered revenue of $35.90 billion (+40.6% YoY in USD), beating consensus of $35.5 billion.
+Net income surged 58.3% YoY to NT$572.48 billion, diluted EPS of NT$22.08 (about $3.49 per ADR) topped estimates of NT$20.88, and gross margin expanded to 66.2% — above the guided range.
+The advanced-node mix is the real story: 7nm and below now make up 74% of total wafer revenue, with 3nm contributing 25%, and the High Performance Computing platform reaching 61% of revenue (up from 51% a year earlier) after a 20% sequential jump.

 What Smart Money Thinks